Performed by NZ Barok with guest cellist James Bush at their concert, "The Splendour of Venice"

 Not much is known about him except that in 1722 he was appointed to the court in Würzburg where he continued to work until his death.

-Amongst other things, he seems to be an early adopter of the new fortepiano and his music shows that he was an imaginative and forward-thinking composer.
+Amongst other things, he seems to have been an early adopter of the new fortepiano and his music shows that he was an imaginative and forward-thinking composer.

 Recorded by RNZ Concert in St Luke's Church, Remuera, Auckland, 6 October 2018